kobotoolbox/kobo-docker/doc/May-2022-Upgrade.md

 1. Upgrade to 4.0, 4.2, 4.4 and 5.0

-    Repeat step above for each version and replace the version accordingly.
+    Repeat the steps above for each version and replace the version accordingly.
     You **must** upgrade each version one by one.

     Then start the container: